verlok/blog-11ty/content/blog/preparing-for-interaction-to-next-paint-inp-core-web-vital-google/index.md

 As the March 2024 deadline approaches, companies need to prepare for the inclusion of INP as a Core Web Vital.
 Here are some steps to ensure your website is ready:

 1. **Evaluate Current INP Performance**: Start by assessing your website's current INP performance.
-The easiest way is to check your website's INP values on CrUX or PageSpeed Insights.
-You can also query INP values for your competitors' websites.
+The easiest way to check your website's INP values is via [Google Search Console](https://search.google.com/search-console/about).
+Alternatively, you can try [Chrome User Experience Report](https://developer.chrome.com/docs/crux/) (CrUX) or [PageSpeed Insights](https://pagespeed.web.dev/).
 Benchmark your current INP scores and set goals for improvement.

 2. **Improve INP**: See next chapter to find out what to do to improve INP on your website.